5argon/arkham-starter/sveltekit/src/lib/md/deck-viewer.md

 Many more are unsupported, but for example :

 - Nothing about XP, next, previous deck : Not in priority since all the starter decks in this site would be at 0 XP.
+- Inspecting (magnifying) a card will come later.
+There should be a check box that determine whether it should inspect or toggle a card on touching it.